-Is responsible for the creative and production delivery of the Festival.
+Is responsible for the creative and production delivery of the Festival liaising at all stages with Canberra Theatre Centre.
 From the theme, right through to the finale song.
 The Creative Director looks after the content, including working with the Mentors on school visits, and the show running order.
 The Creative Director has ultimate responsibility and decision making for the smooth running and coordination of the festival.